 Income Tax Federal Tax Changes

-The Governor signed House Bill 419 into law which is the annual Internal Revenue Code update.
-Consequently, for taxable years beginning on or after January 1, 2019, except as discussed below, Georgia has adopted the provisions of all federal tax acts (as they relate to the computation of Federal Adjusted Gross Income or Federal Taxable Income for corporations) that were enacted on or before January 1, 2019.
-For 2019, Georgia has adopted the increased I.R.C.
-Section 179 deduction of $1,020,000 as well as the $2,550,000 phaseout.
-Georgia has not, however, adopted the Section 179 deduction for certain real property (I.R.C.
-Sections 179(d)(1)(B)(ii) and 179(f)).
+The Governor signed House Bill 846 into law which includes the annual Internal Revenue Code update.
+Consequently, for taxable years beginning on or after January 1, 2019, except as discussed below, Georgia has adopted the provisions of all federal tax acts (as they relate to the computation of Federal Adjusted Gross Income or Federal Taxable Income for corporations) that were enacted on or before March 27, 2020.

-For losses incurred in taxable years ending after December 31, 2017, Georgia follows the new federal laws relating to no carryback and unlimited carryforward of net operating losses and also adopts the 2 year carryback for farming losses and the 2 year carryback and 20 year carryforward for certain insurance company net operating losses.
+- For losses incurred in taxable years ending after December 31, 2017, there is no carryback and unlimited carryforward of net operating losses and there is a 2 year carryback for farming losses and there is a 2 year carryback and 20 year carryforward for certain insurance company net operating losses.

-For losses incurred in taxable years beginning on or after January 1, 2018, Georgia follows the 80% limitation on the usage of net operating losses (the state 80% limitation is based on Georgia taxable net income).
-As with federal law, the state 80% limitation does not apply to certain insurance company net operating losses.
+- For losses incurred in taxable years beginning on or after January 1, 2018, there is an 80% limitation on the usage of net operating losses (the 80% limitation is based on Georgia taxable net income).
+The 80% limitation does not apply to certain insurance company net operating losses.